Help a man to plant a native forest in Le Tarn.

 Yann Roques has always had a dream: to plant a forest.
 His dream is soon set to become a reality.
 Surrounded by goodwill, he has launched his project and is preparing to create an entire forest in Le Tarn.

-His aim: to plant 30,000 trees on a 1ha parcel of land in Le Garric.
+His aim: to plant a maximum of trees on a 1ha parcel of land in Le Garric.

 The creator of the Silva project is 29-year-old Yann Roques.
 He trained as an historian and archaeologist but is putting his career on hold to work as a volunteer on this socially-aware, environmentally-friendly and experimental project.
 He is being supported and followed on camera by his friend, film-maker Alexandre Leuger.